Evan-aja/IF-ELSE-Backend-2022/README.md

 5. To run the project, type in `go run main.go`

+6. If ypu want to deploy this with systemd daemon, go to [Other](./Other) and run `bash production-up.sh`

 ### Links and other documentation

 1. [Why use the .env file?](https://www.freecodecamp.org/learn/back-end-development-and-apis/basic-node-and-express/use-the--env-file)